arnavgautam/TreeHacks2015/HOLs/HOL-GettingStartedAzurePreviewPortal/HOL.md

 	>**Note**: Notice that when you type the password, the secure string value is obscured.
 This strategy eliminates the risk of providing a password in plain text.

-1. Open Internet Explorer and browse the [Azure Portal](http://azure.portal.com)
+1. Open Internet Explorer and browse to the [Azure Portal](http://azure.portal.com)

-1. Click the **Browse** button from the menu on the left side of the window.
+1. Click the **Browse** button from the Hub Menu on the left side of the window.

 	![Browse button](Images/browse-button.png?raw=true "Browse button")